jjmchew/jjmchew.github.io/LS171/04-spotQues.md

 What is a protocol?

 - A protocol is an (agreed) set of rules that govern the sharing of information.
+- A protocol is a system of rules governing the exchange or transmission of data.
+Different protocols may have different functions (and in the case of the TCP/IP model, will correspond to different layers of the TCP/IP model).

 ---